cms-ml/documentation/content/Resources/GPU_Resources/CMS_Resources/lxplus_gpu.md

         pip3 install torch==1.10.0+cu113 torchvision==0.11.1+cu113 torchaudio==0.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html
         pip3 install jupyterlab matplotlib scikit-hep # install other packages if they are needed
         ```
+3. Using `conda` package manager: `conda` pacakge manager is more convenient to install and use.
+To begin with, obtaining an `Anaconda` or `Miniconda` installer for Linux x86_64 platform.
+Then execute it on Lxplus.

+    1. Please note that if you update your shell configuration (e.g. `.bashrc` file) by `conda init`, you may encounter failure due to inconsistent environment configuration.
+    2. Installing packages via `conda` also needs special consideration on selecting proper CUDA version as discussed in `pip` part.

+4. Container based solution: There exists several container images in `unpacked.cern.ch` inside `CVMFS` which often contain a large set of softwares and thus provide a complete computing environment.
+If you find a image helpful, you can use `singularity` command to load and use it.

 ## Examples

 After installing package, you can then use GPU based machine learning algorithms.
 Two examples are supplied as an example.

 > 1).
 The first example aims at using a CNN to perform handwritten digits classification with `MNIST` dataset.
 The whole notebook can be found at [PytorchMNIST](Notebooks/PytorchMNIST.md).
 This example is modified from [an official `pytorch` example](https://github.com/pytorch/examples/tree/master/mnist).
 > 2).
 The second example is modified from the simple MLP example from [`weaver-benchmark`](https://github.com/colizz/weaver-benchmark).
-The whole notebook can be found at [TopTaggingMLP](Notebooks/TopTaggingMLP.md).## Examples:
+The whole notebook can be found at [TopTaggingMLP](Notebooks/TopTaggingMLP.md).

-In this section two pytorch examples are offered to illustrate how to use them.